Erika-Russi/NYC_Open_Data/README.md

 # G. Model Interpretation

-### 1. F-1 Score weighted for all the classifications
+### 1. F-1 Score

-- Measures accuracy by considering both the Precision and the Recall; closer to 1 is ideal
+- I chose the F1 score because it shows the balance between precision (exactness) and recall (completeness) by considering both measurements in its calculation.
+    - A low Precision indicates many False Positives
+    - A low Recall indicates many False Negatives

-- In this case, the f1_score is weighted based on the number of data points in each category
+- Furthermore, I could break down the F-1 scores by the 4 categories, or look at a weighted number based on the number of data points in each category

+- The best F-1 score is closest to 1

 - For non weighted F-1 score, the model was much better at predicting the zip codes receiving "Very High" School Construction Awards per project (.90) and worst at predicting the "High" category (.29)